-European summer flea markets often emanate a unique, inspiring vibe.
-In summer, European flea markets have the light-hearted atmosphere of a summer festival, but also provide a unique look into the history and society of the place where the market is held.
-While some of the weekly flea markets in Europe may slow down a little during August, additional flea market extravaganzas and antique fairs, happening only once or twice a year, are popping up.
-These exciting occasions sometimes gather an incredible number of vendors at the fairgrounds, selling show-stopping European antiques and other curiosities.
+Summer flea markets in Europe emanate a unique, inspiring vibe.
+In summer, even antique markets have the light-hearted atmosphere of a summer festival.
+At the same time, they provide a unique look into the history and society of the place.
+While some of the weekly flea markets in Europe may slow down a little in August, huge flea market extravaganzas and antique fairs pop up.
+These exciting occasions often gather an incredible number of vendors at the fairgrounds, selling show-stopping European antiques and other curiosities.

-We’ve tapped into our flea market expertise to put together a list of the best flea markets in Europe to visit this summer.
+We have tapped into our flea market expertise and put together a list of the best flea markets in Europe to visit this summer:

 Brugge Zandfeesten (Bruges, Belgium)

-Brugge Zandfeesten is one of the largest antiques and second-hand market in Flanders, and attracts hundreds of vendors, and thousand of bargain-hunters from Belgium and its neighboring countries.
-The event only takes place on three Sundays a year during the warm summer months of July and August, as well as in late September.
+Brugge Zandfeesten is one of the largest antiques and second-hand market in Flanders.
+It attracts hundreds of vendors, and thousand of bargain-hunters from Belgium and its neighboring countries.
+The flea market event only takes place on three Sundays a year: during the warm summer months of July and August, as well as in late September.

-The overall venue holding the Zandfeesten spreads over 3 miles (5 km), from Het Zand, to Beursplein and the adjacent Koning Albertpark.
-Because it is exclusively taking place three days a year, Brugge Zandfeesten turns Bruges into a shopping destination like no other in Belgium.
+The overall venue of Zandfeesten spreads over 3 miles (5 km): from Het Zand to Beursplein and the adjacent Koning Albertpark.
+Because the flea market takes place only three days a year, Brugge Zandfeesten turns the quaint town of Bruges into a shopping destination like no other.

 Gran Balon Flea Market (Turin, Italy)

-Since 1935, the Balon del Sabato has offered a cornucopia of antiques, second-hand merchandise, footwear, clothes, house wares, toys and food from across Italy and around the world.
+Since 1935, the weekly Balon del Sabato in Turin has offered a cornucopia of antique merchandise from across Italy and beyond.
+There is also authentic Italian food, second-hand merchandise, footwear, clothes, house wares and toys to be found.

-However, once a month, the surrounding streets of Porta Palazzo get packed with antique dealers’ shops, which display the very best antiques they have to offer for the Gran Balon, a true flea market extravaganza, that makes a visit to this noisy and inspiring market even more interesting.
+The sprawling Balon del Sabato is among Europe’s largest open-air markets.
+With its 1,000 merchants and 700 street vendors it is a commercial hub attracting a crowd of browsers, collectors, and tourists.
+Once a month, the surrounding streets of Porta Palazzo get even more packed, when antique dealers display the very best antiques they have to offer for the Gran Balon.
+A true flea market extravaganza, the monthly Gran Balon makes a visit to this noisy and inspiring market even more interesting.

 Frederiksberg Loppetorv (Copenhagen, Denmark)

 In the warm months of spring and summer, Copenhagen transforms into one of Europe’s best spots to shop for vintage.
-There are several interesting flea markets in Copenhagen – one of them is the weekly Frederiksberg Loppetorv which is held from early April to mid-October.
-Frederiksberg Loppetorv is one of the largest and busiest flea markets in Copenhagen, held in a parking space next to the Frederiksberg City Hall.
+There are several interesting flea markets in Copenhagen.
+One of them is the weekly Frederiksberg Loppetorv, which is held from early April to mid-October.
+It is one of the largest and busiest flea markets in Copenhagen, held in a parking lot next to the Frederiksberg City Hall.

 Ardingly International Antiques & Collectors Fair (Ardingly, UK)

-Featuring over 1,700 stallholders offering a great selection of goods ranging from fine antique furniture to delicate ceramics, the Ardingly International Antiques and Collectors Fair has a reputation as one of the UK antique fairs where quality European decorative items can be found.
+The Ardingly International Antiques and Collectors Fair has a reputation as one of the UK antique fairs where quality European decorative items can be found.
+The antique fair features over 1,700 stallholders with a great selection of goods, ranging from fine antique furniture to delicate ceramics.

-Because it is located only one hour away from London, the Ardingly International Antiques & Collectors Fair is a truly cosmopolitan antique event, and a hot spot for local and international dealers and buyers, who come from as far as continental Europe, Asia and North America to look for unusual bits of furniture or quirky accent pieces.
+Because it is located only one hour away from London, Ardingly Antiques Fair is a truly cosmopolitan antique event.
+It is a hot spot for local and international dealers and buyers who come from afar to look for unusual bits of furniture or quirky accent pieces.

 With a combination of inside and outdoor stands, this mid-week fair is the perfect opportunity to indulge in a little vintage shopping or hours of professional trading this summer.